cstohlmann/oea-intune-module/README.md

 ## Module Setup and Data Sources
 ### Data Sources
-<strong><em> Description of data sources: what it is used for, data available, data format, possible use cases or OEA packages it can be used for. </strong></em>
  - Microsoft Intune Reports is used to collect "devices" data, as mentioned above.
-The data available includes all devices connected within a system, as well as the primary user user principal name (UPN) connected to the device, and their last check in date/time on this device.
+The data available includes all devices connected within a system, as well as the primary user principal name (UPN) connected to the device, and their last check in date/time on this device.
- - This data is formatted in CSV files; both the sample datasets and the your own data ingested through the pipeline are landed in this format.
+ - This data is formatted in CSV files; both the sample datasets and your own data ingested through the pipeline are landed in this format.

 ### Module Setup
-<strong><em> Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA. </strong></em>
  - You will need a subscription to Microsoft Intune or Office 365 (for Education), in order to access the Intune data used in this module: [click here to learn more about how to sign up Intune for Education purposes](https://www.microsoft.com/en-us/education/intune).
  1. Import the [Graph Reports API pipeline template for Intune](https://github.com/cstohlmann/oea-intune-module/tree/main/pipelines) into your Synapse workspace, connect a Graph API linked service, and trigger the pipeline.
  2. Load and run the [Intune Reports module notebook](https://github.com/cstohlmann/oea-intune-module/tree/main/notebooks) into your Synapse workspace.
 Two spark databases (s2np_intune and s2p_intune) will be created.